Kafes: Rule of seniority

-Some inmates of the Cage grew old and died there before having the opportunity to succeed to the throne.
-Confinement in the Cage had a great impact on the personalities of the captives in the Kafes and many of them developed psychological disorders.
-At least one deposed sultan and one heir committed suicide in the Cage.
+Some inmates of the Kafes grew old and died there before they had the opportunity to succeed to the throne.
+Confinement in the Kafes had a great impact on the personalities of the captives in the Kafes and many of them developed psychological disorders.
+At least one deposed sultan and one heir committed suicide in the Kafes.

 Later years

-The last Ottoman sultan, Mehmet VI Vahidettin (1918–22) was aged 56 when he came to the throne and had been either in the harem or the Cage his whole life.
-He was confined to the Cage by his uncle (Abdülaziz) and had stayed there during the reigns of his three older brothers.
+The last Ottoman sultan, Mehmet VI Vahidettin (1918–22) was 56 when he came to the throne and had been either in the harem or the Kafes his whole life.
+He was confined to the Kafes by his uncle (Abdülaziz) and had stayed there during the reigns of his three older brothers.
 It was the longest and last confinement of a sultan by his predecessors.

-By the later years of the Ottoman dynasty, the Cage had become a metaphor for the confinement of princes rather than the actual place where they were confined.
+By the later years of the Ottoman dynasty, the Kafes had become a metaphor for the confinement of princes rather than the actual place where they were confined.
 The heir of the last sultan had apartments in the Dolmabahçe Palace, on the Bosphorus, where the sultan also lived.
-The last sultan's deposed older brother (Abdulhamit II) was confined in rooms of his own choosing at Beylerbeyi Palace in his final years and died there in 1918.
-The Topkapı Palace, the original location of the Cage, had long fallen into disuse by the imperial family.
+The last sultan's deposed older brother (Abdul Hamid II) was confined in rooms of his own choosing at Beylerbeyi Palace in his final years and died there in 1918.
+The Topkapı Palace, the original location of the Kafes, had by then long fallen into disuse.